 Other than SW Bond, SW Moody, on the west side of the building, will receive the most pedestrian traffic.
 At the center of this elevation is a recessed entrance, secondary to the main entrance on SW Bond.
 Through the glass doors of this entrance, pedestrians will be able to look straight through the building's secondary lobby to the interior courtyard, providing added interest to this elevation.

-The previous rendition showed recessed stoops at the corners with Juliet balconies at some of the other units.
+A previous rendition showed recessed stoops at the corners with Juliet balconies at some of the other units.
 The applicant made an appeal to the Bureau of Transportation to allow stoops projecting into the 2'-6" frontage zone but was denied, as the proposed encroachments were found to be inconsistent with the South Waterfront District street plan, criteria and standards.
 Still, the current proposal shows that they have made accommodations for additional recessed stoops within the bounds of their property.
 Similarly to the corner units, the stoops are accessed by side-facing stairs with railings to match those on the balconies.
 Staff feels that the proposed stoops along SW Moody will greatly enhance the streetscape as tenants will have a space to put potted plants and perhaps some furniture.
 In addition, the drawings still show floor-to-ceiling windows at this level which will provide ample views between the interior and exterior.
-Staff also notes that previous renditions of the proposed building showed balconies on the upper floors of the SW Moody façade and recommends that they be re-introduced, as they will further help activate the streetscape.